Igbo art: Igbo Ukwu (Bronzes)

-Alice Apley says: "It is possible that the inhabitants of Igbo Ukwu had a metalworking art that flourished as early as the ninth century." (though this date remains controversial).
+Alice Apley says: "It is possible that the inhabitants of Igbo Ukwu had a metalworking art that flourished as early as the ninth century," (though this date remains controversial).
+According to Smarthistory, these findings demonstrate a high level of technical skill and the early use of lost-wax casting techniques in West Africa.
 Three sites have been excavated, revealing hundreds of ritual vessels and regalia castings of bronze or leaded bronze that are among the most inventive and technically accomplished bronzes ever made.
 The people of Igbo-Ukwu, ancestors of present-day Igbo, were the earliest smithers of copper and its alloys in West Africa, working the metal through hammering, bending, twisting, and incising.
 They are likely among the earliest groups of West Africans to employ the lost-wax casting techniques in the production of bronze sculptures.
 Oddly, evidence suggests that their metalworking repertory was limited and Igbo smiths were not familiar with techniques such as raising, soldering, riveting, and wire making, though these techniques were used elsewhere on the continent.

+Artifacts from Igbo-Ukwu, dated to the ninth–tenth centuries CE, include naturalistic bronze representations of animals and objects, such as a leopard’s skull, flies, snails, and vessels modeled after calabash forms.
+These works demonstrate an established tradition of realistic representation in southern Nigeria, including skeuomorphic objects that replicate organic materials in metal.